vduce/randa-kassis-website/public/articles/article4.md

 And what can one reasonably expect from António Guterres—the current UN Secretary-General—who previously failed spectacularly in resolving the Cyprus conflict during his tenure as special envoy?

 In a final, bitter irony, the long-delayed constitutional committee—after one year and seven months of repeated stillbirths—was finally brought into being, malformed and impotent, just days before Turkey launched its assault.
-And one of the guarantors of this very committee is a state actively working to carve up and annex Syrian territory under the cynical banner of “Operation Peace Spring”—more truthfully named the Fountain of Death and Destruction.
+And one of the guarantors of this very committee is a state actively working to carve up and annex Syrian territory under the cynical banner of 'Operation Peace Spring'—more truthfully named the Fountain of Death and Destruction.